CyberFlameGO/svnpython/Doc/howto/sorting.rst

 Key Functions
 =============

-Starting with Python 2.4, both :meth:`list.sort` and :func:`sorted` added a *key* parameter to specify a function to be called on each list element prior to making comparisons.
+Both :meth:`list.sort` and :func:`sorted` have *key* parameter to specify a function to be called on each list element prior to making comparisons.

 For example, here's a case-insensitive string comparison: